Nikocado Avocado

-Personal life and musical career
+In September 2024, he said in a video that he had lost over 250 pounds (114 kg) over the course of two years.
+He said he had concealed this weight loss by uploading prerecorded content.
+The video, entitled "Two Steps Ahead", garnered over 26 million views within 48 hours.
+The video remains one of Perry's most successful uploads, garnering more than 50 million views as of February 2025.

+Early life
-Nicholas Perry was born on May 19, 1992, in Ukraine.
-He was adopted in infancy by an American family and was raised in Philadelphia, Pennsylvania.

-Perry majored in performance in college.
-Between 2011 and 2012, Perry made a living as a freelance violinist and a Home Depot worker, and moved to New York City in 2013 to pursue his dream of playing in a Broadway orchestra.
+Perry was born in Kherson on May 19, 1992, and was adopted in infancy by an American family who raised him in Pennsylvania.
+He majored in violin performance in college, attending the Catholic University of America's Benjamin T. Rome School of Music, Drama, and Art and performing at Carnegie Hall.
+Between 2011 and 2012, he made a living as a freelance violinist and a Home Depot worker, and moved to New York City in 2013 to pursue his dream of playing in a Broadway orchestra.
 However, he found it difficult to make a living in a city surrounded by other talented musicians.

-According to a 2016 video, Perry first met Orlin Home through a vegan Facebook group.
-After months of online communication, Home traveled from Colombia to meet Perry at the Woodstock Fruit Festival.
-They began a relationship after traveling together in Central America, and, in early 2014, Perry left his musical career to settle down with Home in Colombia.

-Internet career
+YouTube career

-Home, who already had a YouTube channel, first encouraged Perry to start his own in 2014.
+Perry's husband, who already had a YouTube channel of his own, first encouraged Perry to start one in 2014.
 His channel, named Nikocado Avocado, then consisted of vegan and lifestyle vlogs, as well as musical performances.
-On September 1, 2016, Perry released a video explaining why he no longer wanted to be a vegan YouTuber and his frustrations with the vegan community, which he described as “unbalanced, hostile and mentally unstable”.
+On September 1, 2016, Perry released a video explaining why he no longer wanted to be a vegan YouTuber and his frustrations with the vegan community, which he described as "unbalanced, hostile, and mentally unstable".

 From 2016 onwards, Perry began filming mukbang videos, becoming one of the first American men to partake in the trend, with his first mukbang video reaching 50,000 views in a couple of weeks.
 His earlier mukbang videos showed his pet parrot sitting on his shoulder while he ate.

 Perry appeared on Comedy Central's Tosh.0 in 2018.
 He also has a presence on platforms other than YouTube, such as Cameo, TikTok, Twitter, Facebook, Instagram, Patreon, and OnlyFans.
 He says he has had manic episodes due to his poor diet, and that he takes advantage of his low moments by using clickbait to encourage views to his videos.

-In a 2019 interview, Perry said he only plans on creating mukbang videos "for a couple more years" and that "it is very unhealthy".
-Numerous emotionally turbulent videos uploaded by Perry have also led people to question the state of his mental health.
-On September 18, 2021, he claimed that he had fractured his ribs after months of "excessive, forceful coughing".

-According to Perry's interview with MEL Magazine in 2021, many of his online conflicts are self-orchestrated for the benefit of his career, citing his past education in performance arts and his desire to play the role of the villain.